octallium/website/docs/about/contribution.md

 The entire project is open source and available on Github, including this website which is using Github Pages.
 You can star, fork or even better send a pull request, all of the updates would be reviewed and merged as per the schedule.

-Currently the project is using Mkdocs to generate content, but aims to use custom web framework sometime in the future.
+Currently the project is using Mkdocs to generate content, but aims to use Phoenix Framework sometime in the future.

 **No technical skills** ?
 No Problem, you can still contribute by -